GlobalCitizenshipFoundation/global-gateway/docs.md

     *   It redirects unauthenticated users to `/login`.
     *   It enforces role-based access control, ensuring users can only access routes corresponding to their assigned roles (e.g., only 'admin' can access `/admin` routes).
     *   It also handles redirection for logged-in users attempting to access public pages, sending them to their appropriate dashboard.
-*   **Public Homepage (`src/app/(public)/page.tsx`):**
+*   **Public Homepage (`src/app/page.tsx`):**
     *   The public homepage has been enhanced with a welcoming message, a description of Global Gateway's offerings (Programs, Hiring, Awards), and clear calls to action for new and returning users.
-It uses `Card` components and Lucide icons for a visually appealing layout.
+It uses `Card` components and Lucide icons for a visually appealing layout, adhering to M3 design principles.
+*   **Error Handling (`src/app/error.tsx` and `src/app/(public)/error-pages/[code]/page.tsx`):**
+    *   A global client-side error boundary (`src/app/error.tsx`) has been implemented to catch unexpected React errors and provide a user-friendly fallback.
+    *   Dynamic error pages (`src/app/(public)/error-pages/[code]/page.tsx`) have been created to handle specific HTTP status codes (401, 403, 404, 500) with tailored messages, icons, and actionable buttons, ensuring a consistent and helpful user experience during errors.
 *   **Authentication Service (`src/services/auth-service.ts`):**
     *   A utility service `authService` has been created to abstract common Supabase authentication operations like `signOut`, `getUser`, and `getSession`.
 This promotes reusability and keeps component logic clean.

 **Next Steps:**
-With Vertical 0 complete, the application now has a robust authentication system, role-based routing, and a consistent M3-compliant design foundation.
+With Vertical 0 complete, the application now has a robust authentication system, role-based routing, a consistent M3-compliant design foundation, a public homepage, and comprehensive error handling.
 The next step, following the `VIS.md` MVP build order, will be to implement **Vertical 1: Pathway Templates & Phase Configuration**.
 This will involve defining the database schema for pathway templates and phases, and then building the UI and backend services required for their creation and management.